calee0316/cse110-w21-group3/admin/standups/STANDUP.md

 1. Started writing ADRs documentation
 2. Start creating more persona and use github projects to create task
 3. Cant create github pages for our website

+Arthur Wang
+1. working on the html file with front-end people
+2. modify positions of different elements in the html file
+3. n/a

+Ruichen Li
+1. Working on the html and css files for this project
+2. Hear some comments from the others so we can improve the front end
+3. cant stick the time to the mushroom image

+Richard Hwang
+1. Worked on html and css with front-end people
+2. modify positions of different elements in the html file
+3. relative image size and position of timer